 The claimant is liable for damages if the order was obtained maliciously or with the intention of causing harm or damage to the defendant.
 However, the mere fact that an attachment order is subsequently vacated does not make the claimant liable for damages.
 To succeed, it must be established that the claimant acted in bad faith, which is difficult.
-Therefore, even in a case of wrongful seizure of a vessel, the aggrieved party is usually not able to recover compensation, as bad faith cannot be established.
+Therefore, even in a case of wrongful seizure of an asset, the aggrieved party is usually not able to recover compensation, as bad faith is difficult to establish.
+However, there has been a recent decision of the Dubai Court in which damages were awarded for the wrongful arrest of a vessel under the Federal Maritime Law.